gbif/import-lakelines/README.md

 # Import Lake Centerlines into PostGIS [![Docker Automated build](https://img.shields.io/docker/automated/openmaptiles/import-lakelines.svg?maxAge=2592000)]()

 This is a Docker image to import centered linestrings for labelling OpenStreetMap lakes from the [osm-lakelines](https://github.com/lukasmartinelli/osm-lakelines) repo.

+This version imports into a database in EPSG:4326 format.

 ## Usage

 Provide the database credentials and run `import-water`.